What are T Levels - and how will they help my teen go to university or get a job?

-T Levels are a new sixth form qualification introduced in 2020, so we’re digging deep and finding out what they’re all about and what kind of students they might suit.
-Read on to see whether T Levels could be the best choice for your teen or, if you’d like to know about all options after GCSE, check out The Parents’ Guide to Post 16 Options.
+T Levels are a sixth form qualification introduced in 2020, so we’re digging deep and finding out what they’re all about and what kind of students they might suit.
+T Levels offer lots of flexibility, whether your teen plans to stop studies after sixth form and get a job or head to university to take a degree.
+Read on to see whether T Levels could be the best choice for your teen.

 What are T Levels?

-T Levels, or Technical Level Qualifications, are a new government backed qualification introduced as of September 2020 and will be equivalent to 3 A Levels.
-These 2-year courses have been developed in collaboration with employers and businesses so that the content meets the needs of industry and prepares students for working life.
+T Levels, or Technical Level Qualifications, are a government backed qualification introduced as of September 2020 equivalent to 3 A Levels.
+These 2-year courses have been developed in collaboration with businesses so that the content meets the needs of industry and prepares students for working life.

-T Levels involve a mix of classroom learning (about 80% of the course time) and practical experience (about 20% of the course time) including a 45 day on-the-job placement in a genuine business.
+T Levels involve a mix of classroom learning (about 80% of the course time) and practical experience (about 20% of the course time).
+They also include a 45 day work placement in a real business.
 Afterwards, students may go on to university, alternative higher education, another job, an apprenticeship or they may be offered an opportunity with the company where they were placed.

-T Levels are a vocational alternative to A levels (because they focus on industry) and include practical study as well as classroom learning.
-They differ from apprenticeships because the study and working time is reversed.
-Unlike BTECs, T Level courses were developed with businesses and offer an industry placement.
-It is likely BTECs will be phased out over the next five or so years.
+T Levels differ from apprenticeships because the study and working time is reversed.
+Unlike BTECs, T Level courses were developed with businesses and offer work experience as part of the course.

 T Levels are a level 3 qualification and provide an alternative to A levels, apprenticeships, IB, BTEC and other courses aimed at 16-19 year olds.
 Check out the table below!